 You might even be able to tailor the site to fit a more niche market, for instance, mid or plus-sized women.
 This will allow you to focus on a specific segment of the population, and make visitors feel like you’re providing them with a unique service.

-If you're well versed at beauty and makeup, share some tips.
+If you’re well versed in beauty and makeup, share some tips.
 Tutorials are always in demand, and if you have some signature techniques, readers would love to know about them.